Special Issue "Extreme Sciences and Engineering Ⅱ"

 Interests: impact engineering; structural dynamics; extreme conditions; mechanics; railways; nonlinear sciences; rail infrastructure; transport infrastructure; sustainability

 Special Issue in Applied Sciences: Extreme Sciences and Engineering

 Special Issue in Infrastructures: Road and Rail Infrastructures

 Disruptions in the operation of our countries’ infrastructure may put at risk the functioning of our societies and their economies.
 Such disruptions may result from many kinds of hazards and physical and/or cyber-attacks on installations and systems.
-Recent events demonstrate the increased interconnection among the impact of hazards, of the two kinds of attacks and, conversely, the usefulness for operators to combine cyber and physical security-solutions to protect installations of the critical infrastructure globally.
-New ideas and innovation for comprehensive, yet installation-specific approach are necessary to secure the integrity of existing or future, public or private, connected and interdependent assets, installations and infrastructure systems.
+Recent events demonstrate the increased interconnection among the impact of hazards, of the two kinds of attacks and, conversely, the usefulness for operators of combining cyber and physical security solutions to protect installations of the critical infrastructure globally.
+New ideas and innovation for comprehensive, yet installation-specific approaches are necessary to secure the integrity of existing or future, public or private, connected and interdependent assets, installations, and infrastructure systems.

 - Materials and components of extreme properties

 - Materials and structures under extreme conditions, such as high temperature and high loading rate, natural or man-made hazards, etc.

 - Resilience of assets, components, installations and infrastructure systems